Heated Stone Massage

 Note: These treatments are not intended to replace medical or psychological care, but they are excellent complementary therapies.
 If you have a serious medical or psychological issue, please seek care from a medical doctor or the appropriate psychological therapist.
 Bonnie is happy to work in co-operation with other treatment methods you may be using.

 Bonnie is happy to accept debit, visa, master card, or cash.
-Sliding fee scale available for those who have a low income and do not have insurance benefits.

 If you are unable to make your scheduled appointment, Bonnie requests 24 hours notice.
 A missed appointment fee may apply.